Stradex/librecoop-rbdoom3bfg/README.md

 <a href="https://www.moddb.com/mods/rbdoom-3-bfg" title="View RBDOOM-3-BFG on Mod DB" target="_blank"><img src="https://button.moddb.com/popularity/medium/mods/49231.png" alt="RBDOOM-3-BFG" /></a>

-2. There are usually 2 kinds of RBDOOM-3-BFG packages.
+There are usually 2 kinds of RBDOOM-3-BFG packages.
 The Full and the Lite version.
 With the Full version you have the Win64 binaries, the baked environment probes and lightgrid data for all BFG single player maps like RBDOOM-3-BFG-1.3.0.42-`full`-win64-20211030-git-b4e0366.7z (6.18 GB download).

-The Lite version has the `lite` in the filename like RBDOOM-3-BFG-1.3.0.42-lite-win64-20211030-git-b4e0366.7z.
+The Lite version has the `lite` in the filename like RBDOOM-3-BFG-1.5.1.2-lite-win64-20230523-git-39ae120.7z.
 Those packages don't ship with the precomputed light data but have everything else needed to run the mod and the tools like the custom TrenchBroom build.

-3. Simply extract both packages over your
-`C:\Program Files (x86)\Steam\SteamApps\common\Doom 3 BFG Edition\` directory and run RBDoom3BFG.exe.
+2. Make a new `DoomBFG` folder

+3. Copy `base/` from your Steam Doom 3 BFG folder into `DoomBFG`

+4. Download the RBDOOM-3-BFG 1.3.0 full package from the RBDOOM-3-BFG ModDB page and extract it over DoomBFG

+5. Do the same with the newest version version which acts like a patch

 This should also work fine with your GOG installation.

 ---
 ## The following instructions are primarily intented for `Linux` users and all hackers on other operating systems.

-To play the game, you need the game data from a legal copy of the game.

-Currently this requires a Windows installer, whether that be the GOG installer or by using Steam for Windows.

-Note: the original DVD release of Doom 3 BFG contains encrypted data that is decoded by Steam on install.
+Linux users are advised the compile the engine from the Github source code and to put the `base/` data from the retail game into the `DoomCode/base/` directory.

 On Linux and macOS the easiest way to install is with SteamCMD: https://developer.valvesoftware.com/wiki/SteamCMD.
 See the description on https://developer.valvesoftware.com/wiki/SteamCMD#Linux (macOS is directly below that) on how to install SteamCMD on your system.
 You won't have to create a new user.